TimmyShih99/EE6470_Final_project/README.md

 ```
 ## As for the other two folders of RISCV-VP, please place 'basic-acc' in \ee6470\riscv-vp\vp\src\platform\ for execution; and place 'basic-sobel' in \ee6470\riscv-vp\sw\ for execution.

+Replace the files with those ending in '_mc' to run multi-core.